Alberta Tax Brackets, Rates & Provincial Tax Credits

 Why does Alberta pay less taxes?

-Alberta has the highest basic personal amounts in Canada.
-Basic personal amounts are the allowable amount of income that you can earn before you must start paying taxes.
-For the 2022 tax year, the Alberta basic personal amount is $19,369, while the federal basic personal amount is $14,398.
+Alberta has the highest Basic Personal Amounts in Canada.
+Basic Personal Amounts (BPAs) are the allowable amount of income that you can earn before you must start paying taxes.
+For the 2025 tax year, the Alberta Basic Personal Amount is $22,323, while the federal Basic Personal Amount is $16,129.

-Moreover, the first tax bracket in Alberta (up to $131,220) is only taxed at a 10% tax rate.
-And with no sales tax, payroll tax, or health premiums in Alberta, Albertans generally pay lower taxes and keep more of their earnings compared to other provinces.
+Moreover, the first tax bracket in Alberta is only taxed at a 10% tax rate.
+With no sales tax, payroll tax, or health premiums in Alberta, Albertans generally pay lower taxes and keep more of their earnings compared to other provinces.

 Alberta’s combined marginal tax rates

 Along with provincial taxes, all Canadian taxpayers pay federal income taxes.
-Below are the combined Alberta and federal tax rates and brackets for 2022.
+Below are the federal tax brackets for 2025:

 Alberta’s provincial tax credits